 Magazine Environment for Europeans

 The EU offers a framework to protect biodiversity, wildlife and nature that is unparalleled anywhere in the world.
+Now, following a ‘fitness check’ of its Birds and Habitats Directives, a new Action Plan aims to ensure these fully deliver on protecting nature, improving the quality of life for Europeans and bringing economic benefits.

 Recent reports of choking smog in European ‘hot spots’ and several high-profile infringement cases highlighted that EU air-quality standards need to be implemented.
 Better cooperation and mobilising funding for targeted projects can help Member States in this endeavour.
+The LIFE Integrated Project coordinated by the Małopolska region of Poland shows how.

 For the past 25 years, the EU Ecolabel has promoted trusted environmental excellence.
 Nearly 40 000 products carry this label which is proving its worth as an essential sustainability tool in the transition to the circular economy.
 A variety of events are planned to celebrate this milestone.
 Highlights include the eco pop-up venue ‘The SHOWROOM’, featuring the most iconic EU Ecolabel products and services.